zopencommunity/perlport/README.md

 # Setting Up CPAN

+To install Perl modules using cpan, you need to configure it to use the zopen tools.

-If `cpan` is not configured correctly, it may not work out of the box.
-The following are steps to set up `cpan`
+If cpan is not properly configured, it may not function correctly.
+Follow these steps to set it up:

 ## Prerequisites
 Before setting up CPAN, ensure the following tools are installed via `zopen`: